Programme/Approved Electives for 2020/21

 Successful completion of Tort 1 Foundations (Law 10023) and Tort 2 Development (Law 10024)

-This module will explore the way in which law, ethics and policy interrelate in the area of health care practice.
-It builds on earlier understanding acquired in diverse areas of law, including Criminal and Tort law.
+This module explores the way in which law, ethics and policy interrelate in the area of health care practice.
+It builds on earlier understanding acquired in the core modules of Tort and Criminal Law, plus drawing on themes encountered in Family Law, Mental Health Law and Law and Ethics.
 The course will seek to develop analytical understanding of health care law and encourage critical perspectives on the substantive areas covered.
-The module is particularly attractive to those with an interest in the interaction between ethics and law and the governance of the medical profession.
+The module is particularly attractive to those with an interest in the interaction between ethics and law and the governance of the powerful profession of medicine.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/law-30088/lists

 To explore the interrelationship of law, ethics and policy in a contested and rapidly expanding area of law.

 identify, critique and contextualise the basic legal rules applying to health care law will be achieved by assessments: 1identify and evaluate the need in the sector for a balance between the demands of the individual and of the state and how the law seeks to regulate that will be achieved by assessments: 1devise and construct a critical analysis of the way in which the law seeks to govern the personal relation between doctor and patient will be achieved by assessments: 1

 9x 2 hour lecture/seminar sessions = 18 hoursseminar preparation = 54 hoursessay preparation/background reading = 78 hours

 1: Essay weighted 100%

 ESSAY - 4,000 WORDSA research based, critically informed essay of 4000 words.